A decade of discovery: Voss fellowships turn curiosity into climate and sustainability solutions

-Through the sustained leadership and generosity of Peter Voss ’68, P’98 and Pamela Voss P’98, two complementary programs have flourished at IBES, creating unprecedented opportunities for emerging scholars to forge solutions to one of today’s biggest challenges: building a sustainable future.
+Through the ongoing leadership and generosity of Peter Voss ’68, P’98 and Pamela Voss P’98, two complementary programs have flourished at IBES, creating unprecedented opportunities for emerging scholars to forge solutions to some of today’s most complex climate and sustainability challenges.

 “ Just look at these students and scientists; what they’re doing is remarkable!
 We’re so appreciative of the time, effort, and dedication you’ve put into your studies and careers.
 Honestly, I wouldn’t be surprised if someone here goes on to win a Nobel Prize.
 So keep at it, keep looking for solutions.
 I’m very optimistic about what’s ahead. ”